 There are lots of great places to grab lunch.
 Consider bringing a picnic to the beach, and eating in the shade of a banyan tree along the wide beach walkway.

 Pearl Harbor is just one of the nine sites in World War II Valor in the Pacific national parks, but it is the most well-known and a required stop for any first-time visitor to Oahu.
 To be honest, we visited out of a sense of requirement, but we were amazed by the site, the presentation, and how emotional the visit was to all of us.
 There is a sense of solemnity here we hadn’t anticipated.
-We definitely recommend it for ALL visitors to Oahu.

 The park is lovely, with green gardens overlooking the battleship Missouri and the submarine USS Bowfin.
 But is the quiet boat ride to the site of the USS Arizona marker and the memorial that will take your breath away.
 The stark white of the memorial, with names of seamen lost etched onto the wall, is an extraordinary monument to that tragic day of December 7, 1941.